sergiusens/snappy-docs/build-snaps/node.md

 ## wethr

-Snaps are defined in a single yaml file, placed in the root of your project.
-The `wethr` example shows how `snapcraft.yaml` can be added to the source repository of an existing project, leveraging the existing `package.json` to satisfy runtime requirements.
-Here is the entire `snapcraft.yaml` for `wethr`.
+Snaps are defined in a single yaml file placed in the root of your project.
+The `wethr` example shows the entire `snapcraft.yaml` for an existing project, leveraging the existing `package.json` to satisfy runtime requirements.
 We'll break this down.

 ```yaml
 name: wethr